Build an addon

 4. Install on a host

-2. Loads the manifest and checks for conflicts (table name collisions, capability requests outside the addon's namespace).
+KERNEL_ALLOW_UNSIGNED=1). - Parses the manifest and checks for conflicts (schema/table collisions, capabilities outside the addon's namespace).

-4. Mounts the dynamic CRUD routes: GET/POST/PATCH/DELETE /api/addons/tickets/tickets.
+ticketstable, indexes, FKs inaddon_tickets. - Mounts the dynamic CRUD routes:

-6. Loads the WASM module (if any) and any frontend slots.
+GET /api/metadata/table/ticketsnow returns the column schema. - Loads the WASM module (if any) and registers any frontend slots.

 No restart.
 The host is live with the new addon.